anubissbe/foreman_fog_proxmox/README.md

 > See [Foreman dev setup](https://github.com/theforeman/foreman/blob/develop/developer_docs/foreman_dev_setup.asciidoc)

-* You need a Proxmox VE 6.2+ server running.
+* You need a Proxmox VE 6.2+ server running (tested through Proxmox VE 9).
 * You need ruby 2.7.
 You can install it with [asdf-vm](https://asdf-vm.com).
 * You also need nodejs 14 in your dev machine to run webpack-dev-server.
 You can install it with [asdf-vm](https://asdf-vm.com).